 Project applicants must ensure that applications (Review Application and HUD application in the E-Snaps system) are complete and the information within the application is consistent throughout the application.
 Narratives must be fully responsive to the question being asked, and responses should meet all of the criteria for that question as required by the NOFA and the detailed instructions provided in E-Snaps.
 Applicants must also ensure that proposed program participants are eligible for the program component type selected, and proposed activities are eligible under 24 CFR part 578.
-Applicants should also ensure that all required attachments correspond to the attachments list in E-Snaps, contain accurate and complete information, and are dated between May 1, 2017 and September 28, 2017.
+Applicants should also ensure that all required attachments correspond to the attachments as required in E-Snaps, contain accurate and complete information, and are dated between May 1, 2019 and September 30, 2019, as required.